Best Exercise Equipment for Seniors

 Yoga mat was my first exercise equipment too.
 I was 43 at that time and had started with Pranayama and Yoga.

 A series of low-impact workouts may be done on one’s feet, elbows, or while sitting on the mat.
-Stretching activities like pilates and meditation are all done on yoga mats.
-These are excellent fitness choices for seniors because they help reinforce their heart and increase their balance, allowing them to be healthy not only while exercising but also while going about their daily lives.
+Stretching activities like pilates and meditation are done on Pilates reformer or yoga mats.
+These are excellent fitness choices for seniors because they help reinforce their hearts and increase their balance, allowing them to be healthy while exercising and going about their daily lives.